 This site will work and look better in a browser that supports web standards, but it is accessible to any browser or Internet device.

 Established in 1983, the Centre is a registered charity that helps anyone who has been affected by cancer.
-This includes not just people who have cancer but also those who have a family member or friend with the disease as well as health care professionals.
+This includes people who have cancer and their family members.

 The Centre's services can be used by anyone who can reach the Centre, which is less than 10 minutes' walk from Clapham Junction station in south London.
 We offer a warm and welcoming environment, in which each person is regarded as an individual with their own unique response to the changes brought about by a life-threatening illness.